Are electric vehicles the future of the transportation industry?

 But the manufacturing, running, and disposition of those EVs might not be as sustainable as everyone would first think.

-Moreover, as is generally the case for everything on earth, if you start to globalize one solution only, you break the balance of the resources and economy.
+Moreover, as is generally the case for everything on earth, you break the balance of the resources and economy if you start to globalize one solution only.

 Generalizing on type of energy storage for vehicles has already been done with petrol several decennia ago.
-It has generated the problems we see today (global pollution, dependency on certain countries for petrol).
+It has generated the problems we see today (global pollution, dependency on specific countries for petrol).

 Shifting to EVs might look good, with novelty and low numbers.
 But when it is extended to the overall nearly 2 billion vehicles on the planet, it will create substantial global problems again.